-- 1. If there are no boundary elements (i.e., if the local part of the connectivity graph is self-contained) the output vector is set to NULL() - 2.
+- 1. If there are no boundary elements (i.e., if the local part of the connectivity graph is self-contained) the output vector is set to the "not allocated" state. - 2.
 Otherwise the size of bndel will be exactly equal to the number of boundary elements.

-psb_get_overlap-Extract list of overlap elements
+psb\get\overlap-Extract list of overlap elements

-call psb_get_overlap (ovrel, desc, info)
+call psb\get\overlap (ovrel, desc, info)